ipsamitt/hobgoblins/index.md

 We will also make bar charts to the breakdown of weather events over each range of potential variables that affect the event outcomes.
+This will help us determine how often each weather type over the range of each variable we are looking at.

 ```python